BaryonsFTC5119/FtcRobotController-PowerPlay/FtcRobotController-master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/autonomous.md

 <br />
 ~5-10 sec remaining

-- end loop in parking square 2
+- end loop in parking square 2 (this means 23.5 inches fwd)

 - move to correct parking position (if not already there)